 The Fort St. James mill has a two-shift capacity of approximately 300 million board feet of Spruce-Pine-Fir lumber supported by an annual harvest of 640,000 cubic meters of sawlogs.
 Conifex cited Northern Development's Capital Investment and Training Rebate as a critical piece in its management team's decision to invest in Fort St. James as well as enabling the company to ramp up timelines for training its workforce and starting up production as quickly as possible.
 The $2.4 million rebate approved-in-principle by Northern Development gave Conifex critical financial assurance in local workforce training and operational startup.
 The job creation rebates were provided over the following two years once the company was fully operational in Fort St. James with a workforce exceeding 260 local employees.

-In 2008, Conifex Timber Inc., a new privately owned British Columbia-based forest products company invested $12.8 million in the start-up of dormant Pope & Talbot forestry and sawmilling assets in Fort St. James.
+2012- Conifex Timber Inc., a new privately owned British Columbia-based forest products company invested $12.8 million in the start-up of dormant Pope & Talbot forestry and sawmilling assets in Fort St. James in 2008.
 As the community's primary employer, the closing of Pope & Talbot in 2007 had a devastating effect for many residents of Fort St. James who were forced to relocate for work.
 Many more residents feared they would also need to leave the community.
 When Conifex commenced operations in March 2009, there was renewed optimism in Fort St. James and other forest dependant communities throughout BC's central interior.

 "Simply put, Northern Development's new employee training incentive gave us the confidence and support we needed to successfully move forward on our sawmill acquisition and expansion in Fort St. James.
 The benefits available under the Capital Investment and Training Rebate program are an important reason we accepted the challenge of retraining our existing workforce, recruiting new employees, and replacing the services and support provided by Pope Talbot in Oregon with local experts in Fort St. James on a timely basis."Ken Shields, Chief Executive Officer, Conifex Timber Inc.